zendframework/zend-diactoros/docs/book/v2/migration.md

-# Migration to version 2
+# Migration to Version 2

 If you are only using the PSR-7 implementations (e.g., `Request`, `Response`, `ServerRequest`, etc.), migrating to v2 can be done by updating your